wp-plugins/cp-contact-form-with-paypal/README.txt

 * Fixed warning that appeared with PHP safe mode restrictions
 * Fixed issue with the site home URL in WP with folders in non-default locations

+= 1.1.3 =

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support

 == Upgrade Notice ==
+* Update to generate the IPN addres with HTTPS if available.
+* Security update for SQL queries (vulnerability was found by Joaquin Ramirez Martinez with the help Christian Mondragon Uriel Zarate)
+* Fixed bug that caused double emails
+* Fixed issues with WP sites not configured in the default folders

 Very Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support

-= 1.1.2 =
+= 1.1.3 =
-* Compatible with the latest WP versions
-* Better interface and access to the plugin options
+* Update to generate the IPN addres with HTTPS if available.
-* Captcha image works better in different server environments
-* New translations added
-* Fixed bug in multisite installations
-* Minor bug fixes
+* Security update for SQL queries (vulnerability was found by Joaquin Ramirez Martinez with the help Christian Mondragon Uriel Zarate)
-* Fixed warning that appeared with PHP safe mode restrictions
+* Fixed bug that caused double emails
-* Fixed issue with the site home URL in WP with folders in non-default locations
+* Fixed issues with WP sites not configured in the default folders

 Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
 Contact us if you need further information: http://wordpress.dwbooster.com/support